 I really do appreciate your support and feedback.
 And yes, I do smell of Dove soap.

 ps This is me inside one of those little pods at Terminal 5, Heathrow, London UK.
-Anyone who rides in one of these cute, little trains ends up with a massive grin on their face before they even get to Departures.
+Anyone who rides in one of these cute, little electric trains ends up with a massive grin on their face before they even get to Departures.
+I rarely fly, due to my eco credentials.
+One trip every 4 years or so, at most.

 I assert my moral rights and the right of attribution to be identified as the creator of these stories.